elastic/elastic-package/docs/howto/update_major_package_spec.md

 It could be the case that you are trying to reference to an ILM policy defined in some other place out of the package.
 This is not supported.
-If you have a use case for this, please open an issue in https://github.com/elastic/package-spec so possible approaches can be discussed.
+If you have a use case for this, please [open an issue](https://github.com/elastic/package-spec/issues/new?assignees=&labels=discuss&template=Change_Proposal.md&title=%5BChange+Proposal%5D+) for discussion.